-- Ensure there is a transparent system for performance management of all staff which is clearly linked to the school’s priorities.
+- Ensure that there is a transparent system for Performance Management of all staff, which is clearly linked to the school’s priorities.
 Have oversight of staff performance throughout the year.

-- Agree recruitment process to be followed in relation to Senior Leader posts; where delegated ratify appointments.
+- Agree the recruitment process to be followed in relation to Senior Leader posts; where delegated, ratify appointments.

 - Monitor the school’s budget throughout the year.